AdobeDocs/advertising.en/help/dsp/campaign-management/placements/placement-settings.md

 ## [!UICONTROL Brand Safety and Media Quality]

-**[!UICONTROL DoubleVerify ABS segment ID]:** ([!DNL DoubleVerify] customers only; placement types that support contextual filtering only<!-- Should I point out what they are -->; optional) A [!DNL DoubleVerify Authentic Brand Safety] segment ID associated with the organization's [!DNL DoubleVerify] account to use to the placement.
+**[!UICONTROL DoubleVerify ABS segment ID]:** (Optional; [!DNL DoubleVerify] customers only; available for desktop pre-roll, standard and click-to-play display, and native display and video placements only; not supported for [default programmatic guaranteed placements for deals](programmatic-guaranteed-about.md)) A [!DNL DoubleVerify Authentic Brand Safety] segment ID associated with the organization's [!DNL DoubleVerify] account to use for the placement.
 Specifying an ID blocks impressions post-bid using the custom brand safety rules configured for the specified segment ID.
-DSP bills your account for usage for the segment ID.
+DSP bills your account for usage for the segment ID..

 The ID must begin with "51" and consist of eight digits.
 By default, if a segment ID is specified in the advertiser account settings, then the advertiser-level ID is entered, but you can change the ID to use a different segment or delete the ID to disable the feature.